topfreegames/offers/docs/source/API.md

                 "contents":             [json],   // offer contents as registered in the offer template "metadata":             [json],   // offer metadata as registered in the offer template "remainingPurchases":   [int],    // if the template has a max period, how many purchases are still available for this offer
-                "remainingImpressions": [int]     // if the template has a max frequency, how many purchases are still available for this offer
+                "remainingImpressions": [int],    // if the template has a max frequency, how many purchases are still available for this offer
-            },
+                "expireAt":             [int64]   // timestamp (seconds since epoch) until when the offer is valid },
             ...
           ]